November 11, 2021

 Karl Rathgeb, member of the management board of Accenture Dienstleistungen GmbH, explains: "The partnership with Becken, a professional and sustainable real estate player, will have a positive impact on our new company location in Walldorf in every respect."

-Joachim Schmidt-Mertens, Managing Director of Becken Development says: "We will plan and implement an innovative office workspace concept with our tenant.
+Joachim Schmidt-Mertens, Managing Director of Becken Development, says: "We will plan and implement an innovative office workplace concept with our tenant.
 Coupled with climate-friendly and smart technologies, such properties ensure the long-term satisfaction of the building user."
 According to Rathgeb, Accenture is also pursuing a long-term goal: "We want to work only in CO2-neutral properties by 2025.
 Where suitable buildings are lacking, we will have suitable locations built for us."